Arsen Dedić: Biography

 Dedić was baptized in the Serbian Orthodox Church under the name Arsenije, after the Serbian Archbishop Arsenije III Čarnojević.
 He finished music school.
 He and his older brother Milutin left Šibenik for Zagreb and Belgrade, respectively, in 1957.
 He studied law at the University of Zagreb but dropped out in 1959, enrolling in the Music Academy of Zagreb and receiving a diploma in 1964.

 Dedić became a household name in the 1960s, thanks to pop music festivals and his brand of music, which was at first influenced by Dalmatian folklore, but is mostly comparable to the French chanson genre.
-Throughout the decades Dedić became one of the most respected musicians in former Yugoslavia and maintained that reputation all the way to the his death.
+Throughout the decades Dedić became one of the most respected musicians in former Yugoslavia and maintained that reputation all the way to his death.

 Illness and death

 At the beginning of 2014, Dedić fell and had difficulties walking, so he had to use a cane.
 Because of unbearable pain in July 2015, he underwent surgery for hip endoprosthesis in the orthopedic hospital in Krapinske Toplice, followed by a two-week rehabilitation.
 On 28 July, he spent his 77th birthday with family and friends in Zagreb.
 At the end of July, he suffered severe inflammation most likely as a complication after the surgery, because of which he had the liver transplant in 2004 and had been under immunosuppressive therapy since then, and was taken to intensive care.
 At first, his condition improved and the medical records were better.

 On 8 August, it was reported that his inflammation had calmed down and responded well to drugs.
 He was expected to be released home but his wife Gabi Novak found him in a serious condition lying on the floor next to the walkerand speaking indistinctly.
 He was admitted on the emergency neurology of the Zagreb Clinical Hospital Center but his condition on 13 August drastically worsened.
 On 14 August, his lungs failed and he was attached to the respirator, and soon the other organs failed successively.
 Novak refused a high-risk surgery.

 Dedić died at the Zagreb Clinical Hospital Center on 17 August 2015, at 9:00 pm, aged 77.
 The commemoration was held at the Croatian National Theatre in Šibenik, and in the Croatian Music Institute in Zagreb.
 He was cremated and buried, according to his own wishes, in the circle of his closest family, far from the public eyes, on 25 August at the Mirogoj Cemetery in Zagreb.